top of page

 WE SEE THROUGH HATE

-The vision for this public art project is to transform our “main street” spaces into literal windows of understanding; spaces in which the community can learn about the positive strides being made by local organizations around a wide array of social justice issues that don’t make daily headlines.
-Windows of Understanding is a creative, community-building response to the negativity and hate being perpetuated in today’s media landscape.
-Our belief is that through visual language, artists can communicate methods of understanding in powerful ways that cut across cultural boundaries.
+Windows of Understanding was founded in 2017 with the vision to transform our “main street” spaces into literal windows of understanding; spaces in which the community can learn about positive strides being made by local organizations around a wide array of social justice issues through art.
+The project is a creative, community-building response to the negativity and hate perpetuated in our media landscape.
+Select non-profit organizations are paired with artists and local youth to create site specific art and installations addressing critical issues impacting their daily lives.
+Our belief is that through visual language, artists can communicate methods of empathetic, solutions-driven storytelling and events in powerful ways that cut across cultural boundaries and invite participation.

-Programming such as panel discussions, educational workshops, community conversations and wellness sessions complement the visual displays throughout the run.
+Programming such as "Tables of Understanding", hands-on workshops, community conversations, and wellness sessions will complement the visual displays throughout the run.

 PRESENTED BY